lfortin/node-os-monitor/README.md

 ### .isRunning( )

-Checks either the monitor is running or not; returns a boolean.
+Checks whether the monitor is running or not; returns a boolean.

 ### .config( [options] )